pcchannz/invoice/README.md

 6. Invoice_create will be upsert.
 Assuming storage has versioning capability, no need to worry skip create if exists, just replace it and let storage do the versioning.
 7. Logs are safe to storage locally as it’s the same network drive with auto replication.

+# Shortcuts:
+1. Use 3rd party libraries such as PdfShareCore, Serilog to speed up development process.
+2. Build unit test project structure but have not finished up the test.

 # To improve
 1. Store afterEventId on a network storage, so a crash won’t mean restarting from 0.
 2. Make it compatible for multiple hosting.
-3. More invoice for option, eg: s3, ftp
+3. More invoice for option, eg: s3, ftp.
 4. Rearchitect to coordinate and work together with multiple instances to speed up processing.
+5. Improve test scenarios and code coverage.
+6. Allow more command line options to override appsettings.json.
+7. Improve PDF formatting.
+8. Create a mock server API instead of using mockaroo.

 This apps will take two parameters at startup: